dugoh/nullmodem/README.md

 Notes/disclaimer:
 - The code does not conform to any linux kernel coding standard.
 - It has not been tested extensively.
-- It does work on a stock Slackware64 14.2 box.
+- It builds and loads on a modern Ubuntu box.

 If anyone of the linux kernel staff wants to include a nullmodem in the kernel, please do.
 FreeBSD has one since 4.4.